 Although private student loans help borrowers a lot, they can be difficult to repay.
 Here’s what you need to know to help you lower your Navient loans.

 The 411 on How to Lower Your Navient Student Loan Payment

 - Navient is Part of an American Student Loan Bubble

 - Even If You’re Struggling to Make Payments, It’s Something You’ve Got to Do

 - Missing One Payment Is Not Missing Only One Payment

 - Other Strategies

 Navient is a student loan servicer.
-According to their site, Navient regularly buys groups of loans that “include one or more of your federal student loans.”
+Unlike loans provided by the federal government, Navient is a private student loan provider.
+According to their site, Navient regularly buys groups of loans that, “Include one or more of your federal student loans.”

 It was formed in 2014 when Sallie Mae broke into two distinct entities.
-Navient took on the managing of educational loans, and Sallie Mae started handling personal financing.
-Navient is among the leading players in the student loan scene, managing the most student loans of any company.
-Here’s a comprehensive guide on Sallie Mae Navient terms and conditions.
+Navient took on the managing of educational loans.
+Sallie Mae then started handling personal financing.

 Not Without Controversy